SDI Video Streaming – Design Challenges

 - HD-SDI carries High Definition videos with a data rate of 1.485Gbps

-Mistral offers Design Services for Video Streaming applications.
+Mistral offers Design Services for a wide range of Video Streaming applications.
 One of our recent designs involved SDI Video Streaming (transmit and receive), both working at 3G data rate.
 The scope of our project required that we output processed video streams on the SDI interface.
-We integrated a high-end video processor from TI along with a Spartan – 6 FPGA from Xilinx for this.
+We integrated a high-end video processor from TI along with a Spartan – 6 FPGA from Xilinx to achieve the required SDI Video Streaming.
 The SDI video streaming was implemented by integrating an SDI core inside the FPGA.
 The SDI Video Streaming core mainly uses two clocks, one a Reference clock and the other a pixel clock.
 The reference clock is a fixed LVDS clock input while the pixel clock is the one to which the parallel video data is synchronized from the processor.
-For proper functionality, SDI core expects both data and reference clocks to be in complete phase synchronization.
+For proper functionality of an SDI Video Streaming application, the SDI core expects both data and reference clocks to be in complete phase synchronization.

 The main challenge that we faced in bringing up SDI-TX was in achieving synchronization between the processor’s pixel clock and the reference clock fed to the SDI core.
 To mitigate this, we added a FIFO in FPGA and used an internally generated clock inside the SDI Video Streaming core, as a FIFO read clock, with pixel clock being used as FIFO write clock.
 Although this resulted in phase synchronization, there were frequent underflow and overflow of FIFO due to minute frequency jitter among these clocks.
 To eliminate this, we had to find a common clock source for the pixel clock and the SDI core’s reference clock .
 To accomplish this, we connected a clock from FPGA, generated from SDI core reference clock, to an auxiliary clock input of the processor.
 Since the processor now derived the pixel clock using this auxiliary clock input, the FIFO overflow/underflow issue got resolved.
 Synchronization with the processor was not an issue for the SDI-RX path since the SDI-Core in itself generates pixel clock.